gamkedo-la/Half-Metal/bug-log.md

 3. Player gets caught on some walls
 4. Turned enemies will go out of bounds
 5. Type Push freezes the whole game
-6. Player getting stuck in box once the character gets detected from the top area on the floor 13 by the flyer.
+6. Flyer getting stuck in box once the character gets detected from the top area on the floor 13 by the flyer.

 <!-- EDITOR -->